-• Exploration uncertainty
+Exploration uncertainty

-The Company is in the process of exploring its concessions and has not yet determined whether the properties contain economically recoverable mineral reserves.
+The Company is in the process of exploring its Magdalena Borates and Zinnwald projects and has not yet determined whether the properties contain economically recoverable mineral reserves.
 The recoverability of carrying values for mineral properties is dependent upon the discovery of economically recoverable mineral reserves, the ability of the Company to obtain the financing necessary to complete exploration and development, and the success of future operations.